Sheriff’s deputy killed in shootout northeast of Atlanta

 GAINESVILLE, Ga.
-(AP) - Authorities say they’re searching for suspects after a Georgia sheriff’s deputy was killed in a shootout northeast of Atlanta.
+(AP) - Authorities were searching Monday for suspects after a Georgia sheriff’s deputy was killed in a shootout northeast of Atlanta.

-The Hall County Sheriff’s Office said early Monday that the deputy was killed while exchanging gunfire with a suspect Sunday night.
+The deputy was killed while exchanging gunfire with a suspect Sunday night, the Hall County Sheriff’s Office said.

-Hall County sheriff’s spokesman Derreck Booth tells The Atlanta Journal-Constitution several deputies had tried to stop a stolen vehicle before the shooting happened.
+One of the suspects, believed to be the shooter, was struck by gunfire and taken to a hospital, Hall County sheriff’s spokesman Derreck Booth said in a news release.
+His condition was unknown early Monday.

-The sheriff’s office said a search for multiple suspects was underway Monday morning.
+Deputies, with help from Georgia state troopers and Gainesville and Gwinnett County police, were searching for multiple suspects Monday morning, the sheriff’s office said.

 Gainesville is about 50 miles (80 kilometers) northeast of Atlanta.